David J. Finnamore

 &nbps;

 So who is this David Finnamore guy, anyway?
+He's a:

-• a recording engineer with over 11 years of professional experience.
-Recently, I was hired full time to do editing and audio restoration for Ligonier Ministries, host of my long-time favorite radio show, Renewing Your Mind, with R.C.
+• recording engineer with over 14 years of professional experience.
+A few years ago, I was hired full-time to do editing and audio restoration for Ligonier Ministries, host of my long-time favorite radio show, Renewing Your Mind, with R.C.
 Sproul.
-My duties also include work on Max McLean's Listen to the Bible radio show, and his new recordings.
-Prior to that, for most of the past decade my primary client was commercial music company Hummingbird Productions, who did the audio for the first Bud Frogs commercial (so you know whom to blame ;-).
-In addition to jingles, they score IMAX films.
-I was the audio engineer on several commercials for which Hummingbird received Addy awards for sound, such as the two shown below.
-Nashville Addy Awards 2004
+Prior to that my primary client was commercial music company Hummingbird Productions, who specialize in jingles and IMAX film scores.
+I was the audio engineer on several commercials for which Hummingbird received Addy awards for sound, such as the two shown below for Tony Romas and Famous Footwear.

 Recording engineer David Finnamore at work